Signatures of topological phase transition on a quantum critical line: Curvature function

 Along with the RG scheme, a correlation function in terms of Wannier-state representation is proposed to characterize the topological phase transition \cite{PhysRevB.95.075116}.
+This quantity may be measured in higher dimensions \cite{chen2019universality,PhysRevLett.110.165304,duca2015aharonov}.
 It is the filled-band contribution to the charge-polarization correlation between Wannier states at different positions, and can be obtained after the Fourier transform of the curvature function.
 For the two-band model considered here with only the lower band occupied the Wannier state at a distance $R$,

 with position operator $\hat{r}$, defines Wannier state correlation function as the overlap of the states $\ket{0}$ at the origin and at a distance $\ket{R}$, as \cite{PhysRevB.95.075116}

 Meanwhile, the substitution of the Ornstein-Zernike form of curvature function (Eq.\ref{Lorenzian}) yields the Wannier state correlation function $\lambda_R$, to be